-S Do NOT lift explosives, radioactive substances or other hazardous materials.
+Do NOT lift explosives, radioactive

-- The load weight must not exceed the Maximum Load Capacity. - The load must be a single piece of relatively nonporous material with a flat and relatively smooth contact surface.^{1, 2} To determine whether the load is too porous or rough, perform the "Lifter/Load Compatibility Test". - The load's contact surface must be able to obtain a friction coefficient of 1 with the lifter's vacuum pads (see "Pad-to-Load Friction Coefficient").
-Otherwise, the capacity should be derated appropriately. - The load's surface temperature must not exceed the Operating Temperatures.3 - The load's minimum length and width are determined by the current Pad Spread (see "SPECIFICATIONS"). - The load's maximum length and width are determined by its allowable overhang.4 - 11⁄2" [3.8 cm] is the allowable thickness at Maximum Load Capacity.5 The load must be positioned correctly on the lifter and either tilt locks or latches, if present, must be used when appropriate (see "OPERATION").
-If not, the allowable load thickness would be reduced.6
+- The load weight must not exceed the Maximum Load Capacity. - The load must be a single piece of relatively nonporous material with a flat and relatively smooth contact surface.^{1, 2} To determine whether the load is too porous or rough, perform the "Lifter/Load Compatibility Test". - The load's contact surface must be able to obtain a friction coefficient of 1 with the lifter's vacuum pad (see "Pad-to-Load Friction Coefficient").
+Otherwise, the capacity should be derated appropriately. - The load's surface temperature must not exceed the Operating Temperatures.3 - The load's minimum length and width are determined by the current Pad Spread (see "SPECIFICATIONS"). - The load's maximum length and width are determined by its allowable overhang.4 - 1" [2.5 cm] is the allowable thickness at Maximum Load Capacity.5

 Note: Standard vacuum pads can stain or deform load surfaces with light colors or soft coatings.
-Test such surfaces for damaging effects before using the lifter on them.7
+Test such surfaces for damaging effects before using the lifter on them.6